tamebadger/gatsby-starter-netlify-cms/src/pages/courses/index.md

 ---
-templateKey: 'product-page'
+templateKey: 'course-page'
-path: /products
+path: /courses
-title: Our Coffee
+title: Courses
-image: /img/jumbotron.jpg
+image: /img/topdown.jpg
-heading: Great coffee with a conscience
+heading: Best courses about everything parents need to know
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,